Captain Marvel Jr.: As Shazam

 Freddy has appeared in several stories set following the Trials series.
 Freddy, as Captain Marvel Jr., appears as a supporting character in DC's 2008/2009 Final Crisis miniseries event, joining forces with a small band of superheroes (including his enemy Black Adam) to fight Darkseid and the Anti-Life Equation he has used to take over the Earth and many of its heroes.
-Captain Marvel, Black Adam, and Tawky Tawny fight an evil, possessed Mary Marvel, whose body has been possessed by the New God DeSaad; she is defeated after Shazam seizes her and uses his magic lightning bolt to transform himself back to Freddy and the evil Mary Marvel back to a normal Mary Batson.
+Captain Marvel, Adam, and Tawky Tawny fight an evil, possessed Mary Marvel, whose body has been possessed by the New God DeSaad; she is defeated after Shazam seizes her and uses his magic lightning bolt to transform himself back to Freddy and the evil Mary Marvel back to a normal Mary Batson.
 Freddy appears briefly in the concurrent "New Krypton" (2009) storyline in Superman #684 and Action Comics #873, in which he joins forces with Zatanna and a band of other magic-based superheroes to help stop the invading Kryptonians by using the magic lightning of Shazam.
 In a 2009 Justice Society of America story, the wizard Shazam returns from the dead, and, angry at the state of affairs, strips Billy and Mary Batson of their powers and banishes them from the Rock of Eternity upon stating that they have failed him.
 Shazam vows to come after Freddy for "stealing his name".
 He does acknowledge, however, that Freddy's powers come from the gods themselves and not the wizard.

 Captain Marvel's profile is raised when he becomes part of a Justice League miniseries by James Robinson, which establishes a new Justice League of America line-up.
 In the second issue of Justice League: Cry for Justice (2009), Freddy Freeman appears at the Flash Museum after an attack there and on S.T.A.R.
 Labs in Fawcett City.
 He meets up with Jay Garrick and Ray Palmer who are not sure whether he goes by Captain Marvel or Shazam, which he says to call him Freddy.
-Freddy and Ray talk about their time on the Teen Titans, then head to Gotham City where they meet Hal Jordan and the Green Arrow, as well as declaring they want Justice.
+Freddy and Ray talk about their time on the Teen Titans, then head to Gotham City where they meet Hal Jordan and Green Arrow, as well as declaring they want Justice.
 Freddy ends up joining Hal and Ollie's group of heroes, developing a mutual attraction with Supergirl.
 Freddy also saved the team from Clayface himself acting as a bomb to blow up a building.
 Freddy joins Ollie and Hal's team after saving them from an explosion.
 Justice League members were attacked in the Justice League Watchtower, Supergirl discovers Freddy was apparently attacking the team.
 It is revealed that Prometheus impersonating him throughout the series to gain access to the Watchtower.
 The real Freddy is found by the Bulleteer and Mr. Scarlet in Fawcett City, tied up with his mouth sewn shut to prevent him from saying his magic word.
 Afterward, his mouth is unsewn and he transforms into Captain Marvel.